Manville History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
+Today's generation of the Manville family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Manville family lived in Mandeville, near Valognes, Cotentin, Normandy.
 In Mandeville, the Norman Manville family were nobles who possessed a castle and vast estates.
-The family name Manville was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
-Frequently, the Normans, such as the Manville family, identified themselves by reference to the estates from which they came from in Northern France.

 Early Origins of the Manville family